FaezehRajabiKouchi/Diabetic-lesions-Python/README.md

 **6.** In the line 16 of "MainAlgorithm1.py" add the dataset's path in your device.

-**7.** In the line of of "MainAlgorithm1.py" add the savemat's path.
+**7.** In the line of of "MainAlgorithm1.py" add the savemat's path in your device.

 **8.** Open the "Diabetic-lesions-Python" project and run the "MainAlgorithm1.py".